This site requires a more recent version of Adobe Flash Player to function properly.

 Crude Oil and Natural Gas Liquid (NGL) Production

-- Average Crude Oil and NGL Sales Price: The average liquid sales price increased from $48.23 in 2005 to $90.96 in 2008 before declining to $57.56 in 2009 during the economic downturn.
+- Average Crude Oil and NGL Sales Price: The average liquid sales price increased from $48.23 in 2005 to $90.96 in 2008, before declining to $57.56 in 2009 during the economic downturn.
 The global economy recovered in 2010 pushing prices to $73.8 for the year.
 Prices continued to rise in 2011 as well, increasing to $102 per barrel.
-However, since 2011, oil prices have remained relatively flat around $100 per barrel as supply from unconventional sources in North America has increased sharply.
+However, since 2011, oil prices have remained relatively flat around $100 per barrel with the increase in supply from unconventional sources in North America.
 In 2013, Exxon's subsidiaries sold crude oil and natural gas liquids at an average price of $97.5 per barrel.
 We currently estimate that prices would rise annually by about 2%.
 If increasing demand for energy from developing countries drives prices up by 5% annually in the years to come, this would represent a 10% upside to the Trefis price estimate.

-- Crude Oil and Natural Gas Liquids Produced: Total liquids produced by Exxon's subsidiaries increased from 2.12 million barrels per day in 2005 to 2.25 million barrels per day in 2006 before declining to 1.76 million barrels per day in 2010.
+- Crude Oil and Natural Gas Liquids Produced: Total liquids produced by Exxon's subsidiaries increased from 2.12 million barrels per day in 2005 to 2.25 million barrels per day in 2006, before declining to 1.76 million barrels per day in 2010.
 In 2013, the figure declined to 1.48 million barrels per day.
-With the company suggesting that production of liquids would increase over the next 3-4 years, we estimate production to reach 1.6 million barrels per day by 2017.
+With the company suggesting that production of liquids would increase over the next 3-4 years, we estimate production to reach 1.6 million barrels per day by 2017 and remain relatively stable around that level beyond that.
 However, if production of liquids remains at 2010 levels for the Trefis forecast period, the Trefis price estimate would see 5% downside.

 For additional details, select a driver above or select a division from the interactive Trefis split for Exxon Mobil at the top of the page.